Graylog2/documentation/pages/sidecar.rst

   - ``chown -R sidecar /var/lib/graylog-sidecar``
   - ``chown -R sidecar /var/log/graylog-sidecar``

-You can change all paths to different places in the filesystem.
+You can change all paths to different places in the file system.
 If you prefer to store all Sidecar data in the home directory of the ``sidecar`` user, just change the paths accordingly.

 Now ``systemd`` needs to know that the Sidecar should be started with a non-root user.
 Open ``/etc/systemd/system/collector-sidecar.service`` with an editor and navigate to the ``[Service]`` section, add::